 - Rakija, the national drink of the Balks was brought from Belgrade in a set of 4 Cokanj (the narrow necked traditional shot glass of Serbia) placed inside an Oak container: If you understand the effort in getting this potion all the way from another continent and take effort to read up a little on google about the importance of this drink and oak in the Balkan culture, you will know why I treasure this souvenir so much.

-- The commemorative arm patch from 51 Squadron of IAF depicting the downing of Pakistan’s F16 by Major.
-Abhinandan Varthaman: It was an event that unified the entire country and getting my hands on an original piece was a dream come true.
+- The commemorative arm patch from 51 Squadron of IAF depicting the downing of Pakistan’s F16 by Wing Commander Abhinandan Varthaman: It was an event that unified the entire country and getting my hands on an original piece was a dream come true.

 - A sharpener that is also a miniature globe was not something that was planned and bought.
 It was something that a friend instantly associated with me when her eyes fell on it on a random grocery shopping day at a supermarket.
 The spontaneity is what makes it special.